ck20jimmy/CML_AVSRM/README.md

 \[[Paper](https://ojs.aaai.org/index.php/AAAI/article/view/20210/19969)\]

-Since I don't have enough bandwidth to clean up the code now, Please refer to the implementation detail of this paper if you would like to reproduce it.
+Since I don't have enough bandwidth to clean up the code now, please refer to the implementation detail of this paper if you would like to reproduce it.

 ## Citation
 ```